-Note that this proposal only includes allowing veterans to shop online, not at the physical stores located on bases.
+Note that this new benefit only includes allowing veterans to shop online, not at the physical stores located on bases.
 There is no current proposal to allow veterans to shop at on-base locations.

 Impact of Allowing Veterans to Shop at AAFES Online Stores